wymp/ts-auth-gateway/README.md

 Auth Gateway
 =========================================================================

+**WARNING: THIS IS AN EXPERIMENT IN EARLY DEVELOPMENT.
+IT IS SUBJECT TO FREQUENT BREAKING CHANGES, AND IS NOT GUARANTEED TO WORK WELL OR EVEN AT ALL.**

 This is a library and reference implementation for a production-grade Authn/z gateway.
 It performs the following functions: